 But now Tony Curtis is dead as of 2010, officially making that line this trope.

 The 2005 episode "Stan Knows Best" makes fun of how inexpensive community college is (Hayley's teacher refusing to grade her paper because she doesn't have the $85.00 for tuition [after Stan announces that he's not giving Hayley any more money for school], so Hayley takes a job as a strip club waitress — and later a stripper — to pay for college).
-In recent years, community colleges (and regular four-year colleges and universities) have faced major cutbacks, and tuition has skyrocketed.
+In recent years, community colleges (and the regular four-year colleges and universities) have faced major cutbacks, and tuition has skyrocketed.
 Tuition has nearly doubled in California in just four years.

 Whitney Houston being paid in crack to sing to Francine.
 Not so funny now that (a) she's dead, and (b) drugs were considered a contributing factor in her death (see also Family Guy's cutaway about Houston and Bobby Brown fighting over crack and the many jokes made on both Saturday Night Live and MADtv about Whitney Houston's drug abuse).